johnroper100/Tonalite/docs/cues/cue_settings.md

 ### Update Parameters

-Update this cue to use the current values of the show's fixture's parameters.
+Update this cue to use the current values of the show's fixture parameters.

 ### Move Up In Stack